apache/openwhisk-deploy-kube/README.md

 ### Using Kubernetes in Docker for Mac

-If you are using a Mac as your development machine, the simplest way to get a Kubernetes cluster is to use the built-in support for running a single node Kubernetes cluster that became available in Docker 18.06.
-This will let you use Helm to deploy Apache OpenWhisk to Kubernetes on your laptop without needing to install Minikube or an additional layer of virtualization.
+If you are using a Mac as your development machine, the simplest way to get a Kubernetes cluster for local development is to use the built-in support for running a single node Kubernetes cluster that is available in Docker 18.06 and later.
+This will let you use Helm to deploy Apache OpenWhisk to Kubernetes on your laptop without needing to install Minikube or otherwise run inside a virtual machine.

 Step-by-step instructions on enabling Kubernetes in Docker are available as part of the